 While the rules governing shared parenting are far from perfect, making an effort to negotiate a Parenting Agreement in advance of your separation could help you to avoid the pitfalls described above.

 Do you need help with separation agreements in Langley?
-Dreyer Davison Lawyers LLP has diverse experience across family law, wills, estates, and residential conveyancing.
+Dreyer and Associates Lawyers LLP has diverse experience across family law, wills, estates, and residential conveyancing.
 Get a consultation today!